johngineer/gcc_make_cli/README.md

-# c language
+# c language template
-## sample README.md
+## for building command-line applications with gcc and gnu make
-### cli app template for gcc and gnu make
+### sample README.md

-makefile and directory structure to build a c-language command-line app from a main program and includes.
+Includes makefile and directory structure to build a C language command-line app from a main program and includes.

 #### prerequisites:
 * gcc (c language): https://gcc.gnu.org